StakeSquid/ethereum-rpc-docker/docs/howto-optimism-archive.md

 **Sit back, relax, you've earned it.**

 Did I tell you that I already verified that everything works for you?
+Out of the box!
 That's nice of me right?

-**Come back in a week to proove me wrong.**
+**Come back in a week to prove me wrong.**